The strategic way to determine what to keep doing, what to pause & what to stop altogether to avoid burnout.

 Feels good just to say it, doesn’t it?

-If it’s possible to still meet your business goals without these activities it might be time to stop doing them altogether.
-If they still need to be done, then it’s a good idea to pause until your workload eases up.
+If it’s possible to still meet your business goals without these activities it might be time to stop doing them.
+If they still need to be done, then it’s a good idea to pause until your workload eases up, or perhaps see if there’s a business case to be made for extra, less skilled and less expensive, resources to help out?
+It’s likely you have colleagues with ‘overflow’ too.

 Honestly, this is most effective when you have a full team view because it’s likely there’s someone on your team who enjoys that work or is highly skilled at it.
 Swapping the work or re-allocating it could make both of your roles more enjoyable.

 What is that work?
 Is it mission critical, and more importantly, is it critical to YOUR role?
 If it’s not mission critical, follow the same path that we’ve already mentioned.
-If it’s not critical to YOUR role but it is critical to the business - for example, a BDM doing collateral - then this might be your opportunity to build a business case for a support role!
+If it’s not critical to YOUR role but it is critical to the business - for example, a BDM doing collateral - then this might be another chance to build that business case for a support role!
+Or leverage resources from another team.

 It’s likely to be more cost effective for the business to pay a specialist in that task and let you focus on your core work.
 Plus, you’re probably offloading something that you don’t enjoy.
 Bonus!